xinali/AfdkoFuzz/CrashesAnalysis/CrashesAnalysis_3/README.md

 The bug exsits, because `tx` doesn't check `FontName` pointer.

 All data is in heap.
-If someone use a specific svg font file,  it may cause some security issues with `OOB`
+If someone use a specific `otf` file,  it may cause some security issues with `OOB`

 If necessary, I can send you a proof of concept for this bug.